overlordpro-sys/keycool84keyboard/README.md

 ![image](https://user-images.githubusercontent.com/64398319/156915136-90c74858-9eef-4488-aee6-487e9e8ca6b9.png)

-For the plate material, I chose stainless steel for its price and look.
-After doing some research, the company I had cut the plate out for me was SendCutSend.
-In order for the switches to slot into the plate, the plate had to be a certain width, so the 0.060 inch (about 1.5mm) thick stainless steel material SendCutSend featured was perfect.
+After doing some research, I chose SendCutSend to cut my plate.
+In order for the switches to slot into the plate, the plate had to be a certain width, so the 0.060 inch (about 1.5mm) thick stainless steel material SendCutSend supplied was great.

-# The Supports
+# 3D Printing the middle

 At first, I wanted to make a case that would encompass the entirety of the keyboard.
-However, the 3D printer I had at home would not be large enough to print it in one piece, and printing it in multiple pieces would make it weak.
-At the very least, I wanted to try and print something that would fill some of the gap between the plate and PCB for the bolt.
-In the end, I decided to print one 3.5mm thick piece for each side.
+However, the 3D printer I had at home would not be large enough to print it in one piece.
+Printing it in multiple pieces would require me to glue the pieces together and would make it less durable.
+At the very least, I wanted to make something that would fill some of the ugly gap between the plate and PCB.
+Filling in the gaps in the front and back of the keyboard would make it too large to print on my printer, so I could only make something for the right and left.
+In the end, I decided to make two rectangles with the cutouts for the bolts.
 ![image](https://user-images.githubusercontent.com/64398319/163069469-5db6c803-8254-4282-bb52-5a77cc765ab5.png)

-In order to 3D print it, I plotted it into a DXF file and imported it into Autodesk Fusion 360 using [DXF Import Utility](https://apps.autodesk.com/FUSION/en/Detail/Index?id=3146198746757677787&appLang=en&os=Win64)
+In order to move it from KiCad to my modeling software of choice, Fusion 360, I plotted it into a DXF file and imported it with a 3.5mm thickness (approximate amount of space between the PCB and plate) using [DXF Import Utility.](https://apps.autodesk.com/FUSION/en/Detail/Index?id=3146198746757677787&appLang=en&os=Win64)
 ![image](https://user-images.githubusercontent.com/64398319/163076669-806fe629-d160-4fd3-8334-9b8d3aad0fc6.png)
-After that I used Fusion's export to 3D print to export each part into Cura, merged the models into one project, and exported the G-code file for our printer.
+After that, I exported each part into Cura with Fusion's built in exporter, merged the models into one project, and exported the G-code file for my 3D printer.
 ![image](https://user-images.githubusercontent.com/64398319/163076444-9f08e2bd-0422-494a-8ac4-8bb8a6fc309e.png)
 ![image](https://user-images.githubusercontent.com/64398319/163076477-ad4a812a-ee4c-41ad-8c8a-6064a645b61d.png)
 ![image](https://user-images.githubusercontent.com/64398319/163076375-7473896c-d5f1-4080-9028-d571c682d53a.png)